ytvv/podfilter/readme.txt

+Please contact me if I am missing good bases or if you have any ideas to improve the filter.

+//discord : ytv#5924
+//reddit : /u/ytvvvv

 Loot filter was created for end game in mind.

 Hides all grey, white, blue, rare items, but displays the one listed in filter.